-Miami Law alumnus Raul Aguila, a 25-year government attorney and dedicated public servant, has never looked back.
+Miami Law alumnus Raul Aguila, a 25-year government attorney and dedicated servant to social justice and public interest, has never looked back.
 After 23 years as an Assistant City Attorney in Miami Beach, Aguila was unanimously appointed Miami Beach’s City Attorney in the spring of 2014.

 A Miami native, Aguila grew up in the Westchester neighborhood of West Miami.
 As the son of a Cuban lawyer, he was always interested in the law and driven to achieve.
 After graduating high school, he joined the Faculty Scholars program at Florida International University, which allowed him to earn an expedited bachelor’s degree in only two years, with a concentration on political science and public policy.